tdesposito/Pi-Appliance/builder/README.md

 appliance updates.

 ## Deploy To SD Card
-After mounting your SD Card, this will deploy what we need to bootstrap the appliance to the SD card's /boot partition.
+This will deploy what we need to bootstrap the appliance to the SD card's /boot partition.

+### How to Prepare the SD Card
+1. Download and install the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/)
+1. Use the Raspberry Pi Imager to write the OS image to the SD card
+1. Take a coffee break while ↑ completes
+1. Mount the SD card locally

+### After Deploying
+You'll need to unmount the SD card before putting it into your Pi.